pnm27/snRNA_scRNA_Pipeline/README.md

 	<li> Select multiple pre-set modules that simplifies usage across multiple projects </li>
 </ul>

+## Changelog:

+  - Changed param name in demultiplex info from *Unique genes* to *gene_ids with an associated gene_name*.
+  - Added new param in demultiplex info file to add more stats when remove gene IDs without an associated gene name.

 ## Requirements
 This pipeline depends on the following packages/programs:
 <ul>